List of UK Albums Chart number ones of the 2020s: Artists with the most weeks at number one

-Nine different artists have spent three weeks or more at number one on the album chart so far during the 2020s.
-Taylor Swift has spent the most weeks at number one, with a total of 12 weeks.
+Twenty-three different artists have spent three weeks or more at number one on the album chart so far during the 2020s.
+Taylor Swift has spent the most weeks at number one, with a total of 32 weeks.

 By record label

-Eight different record labels have spent five weeks or more at number one on the album chart so far during the 2020s.
+Twelve different record labels have spent five weeks or more at number one on the album chart so far during the 2020s.

+Fastest-selling number ones

+The number-one albums below have sold over 100,000 units in a week.
+Taylor Swift and Coldplay are the only acts to achieve the feat with multiple releases, while Adele's 30 (2021) is the only record with multiple weeks.
+In 2022, The Car by Arctic Monkeys debuted at number two with 119,016 units sold, blocked by Swift's Midnights.

 Christmas number ones

-In the UK, Christmas number one albums are those that are at the top of the UK Albums Chart on Christmas Day.
-Typically, this will refer to the album that was announced as number one on the Friday before 25 December—when Christmas Day falls on a Friday itself, the official number one is considered by the OCC to be the one announced on that day's chart.
+In the UK, Christmas number-one albums are those that are at the top of the UK Albums Chart on Christmas Day.
+Typically, this will refer to the album that was announced as number-one on the Friday before 25 December—when Christmas Day falls on a Friday itself, the official number-one is considered by the OCC to be the one announced on that day's chart.
 During the 2020s, the following albums were Christmas number ones.